 Hire a contractor.

-If you’re planning any major changes or structural modifications, it’s important to get professional help.
+If you’re planning any major changes or structural modifications, getting professional help is important.
 A good local contractor can help to ensure that your project is completed on time and on budget, and they can also offer valuable insights and advice along the way.

 Get the necessary permits.